AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 These sort of details effect you if you are creating code-generating tools that directly generate .NET Classes and MSIL without going through a C# compiler.
-You have to be aware of the division of responsibility between the C# compiler and the CLR when trying to emulate the sysmantics of C# with your code generator.
+You have to be aware of the division of responsibility between the C# compiler and the CLR when trying to emulate the semantics of C# with your code generator.
 In my case, I made the simplifying rule that all member on the base class have to be marked as virtual.
 This is easy to verify with automated testing and frees me from having to generate stub functions to